nicknarcise/ansible-role-s3get/README.md

 ========

-AWS s3 list bucket and recursivley get files
+AWS s3 list bucket and recursively all get files in the bucket

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+Must have exported AWS environment varialbes for "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" (no defaults). in AWX ensure AWS account is attached to project template instead of manual export.

+a valid S3 bucket must be defined

 Role Variables
 --------------
-Must have exported AWS environment varialbes for "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" (no defaults). in AWX ensure AWS account is attached to project template instead of manual export.

 bucket_name
 dest_location